30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 - You are collecting it "just in case" with no specific use

 The rule is simple: only ask income questions if you can explain exactly how the data will influence a decision.
-If you cannot articulate the purpose, leave it out.
-Your survey response rate will thank you.
+Your survey response rate will suffer if you include it unnecessarily.

 Ethical Guidelines for Income Questions